ManonSella/dictionary-app/README.md

 1. Clone or download this repository.

-2. Open the project in your preferred code editor.
+2. Open the project in your code editor.

 3. Run npm install to install the project dependencies.